zyoohv/generate-two-dimensional-materials-automatic/README.md

 >	prepare some images to compare them, and select one to use. or add to parameters to use which one method

 *   two

-read paper
+read *“Mean shift: A robust approach toward feature space analysis.”
+D. Comaniciu and P. Meer, IEEE Transactions on Pattern Analysis and Machine Intelligence (2002)*

-`Brendan J. Frey and Delbert Dueck, “Clustering by Passing Messages Between Data Points”, Science Feb.
-2007`
+*   three

->	learn how does it works
+use c++ to split atoms by axis_z